ph0wn/writeups/2022/reverse/lying-bird/solution-cryptax.md

 Also note the revision number of `fffff` should make no sense, and the location in memory this xref points to, `6a556e6330` is way too high and past the last byte of this file!
-It is greater than the location pointed to by `startxref`, which is impossible!
+It is greater than the location pointed to by `startxref` in the trailer (startxref indicates the byte that the xref table starts at), which is impossible!

 ```